Mark Curtis (broadcaster): Writing career

 In January 2009, Curtis published his first book; a first-person account of the historic 2008 Presidential campaign.
 "Age of Obama: A Reporter's Journey with Clinton, McCain and Obama in the Making of the President 2008" was released by Nimble Books, LLC. on January 20, 2009, coinciding with the Inauguration of Barack Obama.
 In 2010, the book won an International Book Award in the Current Events: Political/Social category and was a finalist in the Non-Fiction Narrative category.

 Education

 Curtis holds a B.A. in Broadcast Communication from Marquette University (1981); an A.S. in Computer Studies from the Community College of Rhode Island (2016); an M.A. in Mass Communication from the University of Florida (1986); and an Ed.D. in Educational Leadership from St. Mary's College of California in Moraga, California (2012).
-He has guest lectured at many universities and is currently an Adjunct Lecturer in Communication at Rhode Island College.
+He has guest lectured at many universities and is currently an adjunct lecturer in communication at Rhode Island College.
+He also received a BS in Computer Studies from The Community College of Rhode Island in August 2016.